 A rod guide is useful on any range rod, but should be a necessity on steel range rods to protect the muzzle from damage.

 Short starter or pistol starter

 Available with wood, brass or plastic shafts.
 Usually has a wood ball or a tee handle of metal, plastic or antler.
-Some, as the one shown, have a much longer shaft and double as a ramrod for a pistol.
+Some, as the one shown, have a much longer shaft that will double as a ramrod for a pistol.